livegnik/2way-poc-design/README.md

 ## What 2WAY is

-2WAY is a platform that replaces the conventional backend.
-Each node runs the same core controls for identity, permissions, ordering, storage, sync, and audit, so devices can go offline, keep working, and reconcile without giving up control.
-Applications define schemas and logic, interpret the ordered feed of accepted changes, and request new changes through strict interfaces rather than touching storage or keys directly.
+2WAY is a protocol and backend that replaces the traditional server as the authority over application state.
+Every node runs the same core system for identity, permissions, ordering, storage, sync, and audit.
+Because those controls are enforced locally, devices can go offline, continue operating, and later reconcile changes without handing authority to a central service.

-The shared graph is the source of truth for identities, devices, relationships, capabilities, and application records.
-Ownership is explicit for every node and edge, so each change declares which identity governs it.
-History is write-once with checkable ancestry, payload hashes, and schema references, and peers replay one another's logs independently, accepting only the parts that satisfy local rules.
+Applications do not manage storage or trust directly.
+They define schemas, domain logic, and user interfaces, then operate against a constrained system interface.
+Apps submit proposed changes.
+The system validates them.
+Only changes that satisfy schema rules, ownership, and access control become part of shared state.
+This keeps application logic expressive without allowing it to bypass correctness guarantees.

+At the center is a shared graph that represents identities, devices, apps, relationships, capabilities, and application records.
+Every object has explicit ownership.
+Every relationship is typed.
+Nothing is implicit.
+Each change declares which identity authored it and under which rules it is allowed to exist.

+History is append-only and ordered.
+Once accepted, a change cannot be rewritten or silently removed.
+Each entry references its structure, its payload, and its ancestry in a way that can be independently verified.
+Peers exchange history as signed sequences, then replay and validate it locally.
+A node accepts only what satisfies its own rules, using the same logic it applies to local changes.

+The result is a system where correctness does not depend on transport, uptime, or coordination.
+State converges because it is verifiable, not because a server says so.

 ---